entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

     of the m3u8 manifests, dash manifests and auto-translated subtitles respectively
 -   player_client: Clients to extract video data from.
-The main clients are web, android and ios with variants _music, _embedded, _embedscreen, _creator (e.g. web_embedded); and mweb,
-    mweb_embedscreen and tv_embedded (agegate bypass) with no variants.
-    By default, ios,android,web is used, but tv_embedded and creator variants are added as required for age-gated videos.
-Similarly, the music variants are added for music.youtube.com urls.
+The main clients are web, ios and android, with variants _music and _creator (e.g. ios_creator); and mweb, android_vr, web_safari, web_embedded, tv and tv_embedded with no variants.
+By default, ios,mweb is used, or web_creator,mweb is used when authenticating with cookies.
+The _music variants are added for music.youtube.com URLs.
+Some clients, such as web and android, require a po_token for their formats to be downloadable.
+Some clients, such as the _creator variants, will only work with authentication.
+Not all clients support authentication via cookies.
 You can use all to use all the clients, and default for the default clients.
+You can prefix a client with - to exclude it, e.g. youtube:player_client=all,-web
 -   player_skip: Skip some network requests that are generally needed for robust extraction.
 One or more of configs (skip client configs), webpage (skip initial webpage), js (skip js player).
 While these